 Fog would drift from the sea, through the pines, to our weary faces graced by the dull, blue light of morning.
-We once blindly followed these billows of white along unfamiliar roads, until the air had burned clear by the sun and we stood somewhere foreign, amidst the hills.
-You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, and the dandelions have begun to bloom.
+We once blindly followed these billows of white along unfamiliar roads, until the air had burned clear by the sun and we stood somewhere foreign amidst the hills.
+You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, as the dandelions have begun to bloom.
 I looked quietly to the passing road as you spoke, intently listening though unable to respond.

 For a brief time we lived apart from reality, hidden along the coast of Maine.
 In the yard stood a treehouse.
-A collection of stones sat forgotten atop its weathered boards, beside the severed foot of an unknown bird.
+A collection of stones sat forgotten atop its weathered boards beside the severed foot of an unknown bird.
 In the bay, bioluminescence was secretly aglow.
-It appeared as we thrashed our limbs about the frigid water, our laughter echoing across the bay.
+It appeared as we thrashed our limbs about the frigid water, our laughter echoing out to sea.
 Those nights we often slept in the yard, staring to the stars within a chorus of crickets.